 Is it possible to walk with a child with a cold

-When the baby starts to sniff, there are doubts: is it possible to walk?
-If the child's runny nose is accompanied by a cough, it is left unconditionally at home.
+When a baby starts sniffling, it causesdoubts: can you go for a walk?
+If a child's runny nose is also accompanied by a cough, he is unconditionally left at home.
 However, such a decision is not correct.You can walk with a child with a coldWalking with a child with a cold is possible and necessary.Photo: Getty Fresh outdoor air has a beneficial effect on the body of children and adults with various respiratory illnesses.
 At home, the mucous membrane of the baby's nose swells, which only worsens his well-being.
 In the fresh air, the edema subsides, and it becomes easier for a child to breathe and it's easier to blow your nose.
 If a baby has a runny nose and cough, it's more useful to walk outside than to stay in the apartment.
 Frequent walks will save the child from illness for a couple of days, and at home the cold will last for a week.
 Important conditions for recovery are the temperature and humidity level of the air.
 During the cold, dry hot and too "scratchy" frosty air is equally harmful.

 When you should not walk with a child

-Despite the benefit of fresh air with a cold, there are also cases when it is better to walk outside on the street.
-You can not walk with the baby, if nasal congestion is accompanied by such symptoms as:
+Despite the benefits of fresh air,runny nose, there are also cases when it is better to refrain from walking outside.
+You cannot walk with a baby if nasal congestion is accompanied by symptoms such as:

 • temperature increase;